flatcap/vim-tabitha/README.md

 ## API

 Tabitha introduces four functions to vim.
-Their behaviour is configured by four variables, described in 'Configuation', above.
+Their behaviour is configured by five variables, described in 'Configuation', above.

 ```viml
 function! tabitha#NextWindow (...)